PavanMudigondaTR/javascript-bro-code/04-user-input/README.md

 - Use `getElementById()` to access HTML elements
 - The `.value` property gets text from input fields
 - The `onclick` property assigns functions to button clicks
+- Use `placeholder` attribute for input hints
 - Template literals make string formatting easier
 - Always declare variables before using them
+- Console.log is useful for debugging

 ## ⏭️ Next Lesson
 [JavaScript TYPE CONVERSION](../05-type-conversion/) - Learn how to convert user input (strings) to numbers and other data types!